lee-dohm/advent-of-code-2017/day-4/README.md

 * `oiii ioii iioi iiio` is not valid - any of these words can be rearranged to form any other word.

 Under this new system policy, how many passphrases are valid?

+## Notes

+Part 2 is just part 1 with an extra processing step tossed in.
+After coding the solutions for the two parts separately, I removed the duplicated code from the `Day4` module and passed in the extra processing from the `part-2` script itself.